 Gold is widespread in South Dakota, Utah, Nevada and Arizona; silver is mainly found in Idaho, Arizona (in association with gold deposits), Montana and Utah.

-The USA is among the largest producers of molybdenum (Colorado and New Mexico); there are also widespread deposits of vanadium (Colorado), tungsten (Idaho, Colorado, California), and zirconium.
+The USA is among the largest producers of molybdenum (Colorado and New Mexico).
 Uranium is mined in particular in Wyoming, Nebraska, New Mexico, Arizona, Colorado, Utah and Texas; caesium in Maine; thorium in New Hampshire, Idaho and Montana.
 Sulfur comes from Texas, Louisiana, California and Nevada.
 The production of phosphate rock is also important (in Florida, Idaho, Tennessee, Montana and Wyoming); potash comes principally from New Mexico, California, Utah and Michigan.
 In 2018, the Mountain Pass mine, in southeastern California, was reopened for the extraction of rare earths.

 Most of the electricity produced is derived from fossil fuels.

 The amount of hydro-electric power generated, although limited in percentage terms, is one of the largest in the world in absolute terms; the principal hydro-electric plants are in Bath County, Chief Joseph (Virginia), Castaic (California), Grand Coulee (Washington), Hoover (Arizona/Nevada), John Day (Oregon/Washington), Robert Moses-Niagara (New York) and The Dalles (Oregon).

 There are 97 nuclear reactors in operation (with 2 more under construction), providing around 20% of the electricity output in the country; the principal nuclear power stations are: Palo Verde, South Texas, Grand Gulf, Susquehanna, Nine Mile Point, Perry, Seabrook, Mola, Wolf Creek, Callaway, Comanche Peak, Salem, Waterford, Braidwood, Byron, Hope Creek, Vogtle, Sequoyah, Watts Bar, LaSalle County.
 The new Obama administration has taken measures to support the development of sources of renewable energy (solar, wind power), with the additional aim of assisting industrial recovery.